agnes-magomo/CFG_Projects/Assignment_2_python/README.md

 ### Features:
 * Randomly generated trivia questions about Harry Potter characters
 * Provides feedback for correct and incorrect answers
-* displays information about the character
+* Displays information about the character

 ### Instructions: ###
 1. Clone the repository
-2. install required modules: The game requires the requests library
+2. Install required modules: The game requires the requests library

 ## API Used ##
 **Harry Potter API**: https://hp-api.onrender.com/api/characters